-CICAD notes that Antigua and Barbuda carries out a drug use prevention program in the elementary/primary school population.
-However, CICAD views with concern that the country's program do not specifically cover any other important population groups.
-Additionally, CICAD observes that Antigua and Barbuda did not conduct situational assessments to identify the specific needs, risk, or protective factors of each target population for drug use prevention programs.
-In addition, CICAD notes that the country does not promote the exchange of research findings, experiences, or best practices to improve the effectiveness of prevention programs, taking into consideration the "International Standards on Drug Use Prevention," developed jointly by WHO and UNODC.
+CICAD notes that Bolivia carries out universal drug use prevention programs among different populations.
+However, it notes with concern that the country does not develop indicated or selective prevention strategies or programs, nor does it implement specific programs for other important population groups.
+CICAD also notes that Bolivia has conducted situational assessments to identify specific needs, risk, and protective factors for the general population and for the school population in drug use prevention programs.
+On the other hand, CICAD notes that the country promotes the exchange of research findings, experiences, and best practices to improve the effectiveness of prevention programs, taking into consideration the "International Standards for Drug Use Prevention," developed jointly by the WHO and UNODC.